What is Trojan: The Ever Present Danger of Malware

 A forensic analysis scan works by profiling the behaviors of a particular unknown file.
 If a file appears questionable, the forensic analysis software will send it to a threat lab for further analysis.
 The security researchers in the threat lab will check the file for themselves and judge if it is malicious or not.
 When the researchers see the Trojan as a new strain, something new out of the wild, they will update their database and get antiviruses calibrated to detect these files.
 This process may be a little slow but it is effective in rooting out zero-day threats even before they bloom into a major problem.

-If you’re looking for a software that can perform this function for you, Comodo has one that will serve your needs perfectly.
-You can download the software for free by going to this website: https://enterprise.comodo.com/freeforensicanalysis/.
+If you’re looking for a software that can perform this function for you, Xcitium has one that will serve your needs perfectly.
+You can download the software for free by going to this website: https://enterprise.xcitium.com/freeforensicanalysis/

 By downloading this program, you will be moving your security game several notches up.
 You will be able to help catch newer strains of malware.
 Your network will benefit from the protection of a detection program.
 This is particularly important since information gained ahead of time can help you prevent the intrusion of ransomware into your system.
 It will also keep the hackers out and stop them from harming your data or your company.